codesweetcat/chatroom_react/README.md

 There are 4 folders, go into each folder directory via prompt and run: npm install
 Then run: npm start.

-The singleton char component will run on : http:// localhost.com:8080, Customer page will run on : http://localhost:8081/customer, Expert page will run on :  http://localhost:8082/expert.
+The singleton chat component will run on : http:// localhost.com:8080, Customer page will run on : http://localhost:8081/customer, Expert page will run on :  http://localhost:8082/expert.
 Node server will run on : http://localhost:4000